The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Introduction

-Biological neuronal networks often exhibit broad, heavy-tailed firing-rate distributions \citep{Griffith1966_516,Koch1989_292,Shafi2007_1082,Hromadka2008_0060016,OConnor2010_1048,Roxin11_16217,buzsaki14_264}, indicating a high degree of heterogeneity, e.g., in synaptic weights \citep{Song05_0507,Lefort09_301,Koulakov09_3685,Avermann12,Ikegaya13_293}, in-degrees \citep{Roxin11_8} or time constants \citep{Kuhn04, Roxin11_16217}.
-The same holds for neural networks implemented on analog neuromorphic hardware: Analog neuromorphic hardware substrates \citep{Indiveri11_00073} mimic properties of biological nervous systems using physical models of neurons and synapses \citep{Mead90_1629} (capacitors, for example, emulate insulating cell membranes).
-In consequence, neural-network emulations on analog neuromorphic hardware are massively parallel, energy efficient and potentially extremely fast, thereby making these substrates highly attractive as tools for neuroscientific research and technical applications \citep{Schmuker14_2081,FACETS10,Brainscales14,HumanBrainProject14}.
-All analog circuits, however, suffer from device variations caused by unavoidable variability in the manufacturing process.
+Biological neuronal networks typically exhibit broad, heavy-tailed firing-rate distributions \citep{Griffith1966_516,Koch1989_292,Shafi2007_1082,Hromadka2008_0060016,OConnor2010_1048,Roxin11_16217,buzsaki14_264}, indicating a high degree of heterogeneity, e.g., in synaptic weights \citep{Song05_0507,Lefort09_301,Koulakov09_3685,Avermann12,Ikegaya13_293}, in-degrees \citep{Roxin11_8} or time constants \citep{Kuhn04, Roxin11_16217}.
+The same holds for neural networks implemented on analog neuromorphic hardware.
+All analog circuits suffer from device variations caused by unavoidable variability in the manufacturing process.
 Neurons and synapses implemented in analog neuromorphic hardware therefore exhibit heterogeneous response properties, similar to their biological counterparts \citep{Stein05,Marder06_563}.
-To understand the dynamics and function of recurrent neural networks in both biological and artificial substrates, it is therefore essential to account for such heterogeneities.
+To understand the dynamics and function of recurrent neural networks in both biological and synthetic substrates, it is therefore essential to account for such heterogeneities.